Head and Neck Surgery

 Specialized reconstructive techniques are used not only after removal of tumors, but also in the treatment of head and neck deformities caused by birth defects, injuries and surgical procedures.

-The University of Kansas Hospital is home to the region's only surgical team that specializes in the removal of tumors in the base of the skull.
+The University of Kansas Health System is home to the region's only surgical team that specializes in the removal of tumors in the base of the skull.

-We are one of only a few hospitals in the United States that removes skull base tumors using virtually all types of standard and minimally invasive surgical techniques.
+We are 1 of only a few hospitals in the United States that removes skull base tumors using virtually all types of standard and minimally invasive surgical techniques.

-Our otolaryngologists (ENT physicians) combine expertise in neurosurgery and reconstructive surgery with state-of-the-art technologies to provide the safest and most comprehensive care possible.
+Our specialists combine expertise with state-of-the-art technologies to provide the safest and most comprehensive care possible.

-New minimally invasive endoscopic techniques have been developed for the management of patients with thyroid nodules.
-These techniques allow better visualization during surgery and lead to smaller neck incisions, less post-operative pain/swelling and shorter hospital stays.
+New minimally invasive endoscopic techniques have been developed for the management of thyroid nodules.
+These techniques allow better visualization during surgery and lead to smaller neck incisions, less postoperative pain/swelling and shorter hospital stays.